 Output 4.3

-Products and services on digital inclusion of people with specific needs
+[USA MOD]Improved availability of information on digital inclusion for people with specific needs

 Background

-Digital inclusion means ensuring the accessibility of telecommunications/ICTs and the use of telecommunications/ICTs for social and economic development, especially people with specific needs.
+Digital inclusion means ensuring the accessibility of telecommunications/ICTs and the use of telecommunications/ICTs for social and economic development, especially [USA ADD]for people with specific needs.
 Despite the increasing deployment of telecommunication/ICT networks, equipment and applications, many people remain excluded from the information society.
 Furthermore telecommunications/ICTs are not exploited to promote economic and social development of women and girls, persons with disabilities, including age-related disabilities, youth, children and Indigenous Peoples, who have specific needs that must be addressed to enable them to use and leverage telecommunications/ICTs.

 Implementation framework